 It wasn’t that long ago that buying a teenager their own laptop might’ve felt like a wildly extravagant and unnecessary investment.
-But with the coronavirus pandemic keeping schools shuttered nationwide for the foreseeable future, laptops are suddenly essential gear for most high-school and college students, as fundamental to pursuing an education as books (which are still fundamental!).
+But with the coronavirus pandemic keeping schools shuttered nationwide for the foreseeable future, laptops are suddenly essential gear for most high school and college students, as fundamental to pursuing an education as books (which are still fundamental).
 The good news for remote-schooling students and homeschooling parents is that while computing power has climbed to incredible heights, the price of basic computing power has dropped dramatically.
-The best laptops for high schoolers balance those two things: performance and price.
+The best laptops for high school students balance those two things: performance and price.

 Today, you get way more horsepower for your money: The best laptops for students are packed with features and promise peak performance at an affordable price.
 We focused our search on price, performance, size, touch-screen capability, and flexibility (both literal and figurative) to find the laptops that are worth a student’s time.

 What to Look for in Laptops for High Schoolers:

 - Price: Student laptops will most likely take a beating, because kids aren’t the most responsible of humans; there’s no reason to buy the splashiest laptop you see.

 - Tech: Make sure it can smoothly run HD video lectures, and has a solid set of speakers.
 A great laptop should also have an integrated webcam because students aren’t tied down to physical classrooms or in-person study groups anymore.

 - Performance: Battery life matters.
 A fully charged laptop should last an entire school day.
 And pay attention to the weight.
 Kids will be lugging these laptops around, and backpacks get heavy.
 Fast.